 Also note that birth volumes will interact with the simulation even if they are hidden.
 If you wish, you can exclude the Birth Volume from the Scene Interaction rollout.

-Volume Fade Dist | spbconfgeomfade - Controls how far the splash particles will spawn around the specified Birth Volume geometry object.
+Birth Volume Fade Dist | splashBirthVolumeFade - Controls how far the splash particles will spawn around the specified Bi rth Volume geometry object, in world units.

 Mist Birth